emisasal/vite-react-typescript/README.md

 .env.[mode].local   # only loaded in specified mode, ignored by git
 ```

+The variables are loaded using `import.meta.env.NAME_OF VARIABLE`.
+Only the variables starting with "VITE_" can be rendered on the client.
+Otherwise, the value will be undefined.

 ## Staging mode

 For staging environment create a script executing build adding `--mode staging`.
 This changes the mode and loads the env file `.env.staging`.